PROGRAM HIGHLIGHTS

 The Global Health program consists of observational clinical rotations combined with interactive coursework to support the emphasis on experiential learning.
 Participants will also complete required modules and assignments on a digital platform prior to their arrival, to prepare them for their five weeks in Ghana.

-This program is available to students from all education levels and may be best suited, but not limited to, students in the following fields of study: pre-med, medical science, residents, public health, nursing, social science, social work, pre-health, occupational therapy, dentistry, pharmacy, and allied health.
+This program is available to students from all education levels and may be best suited, but not limited to, students in the following fields of study: pre-med, medical science, residents, public health, nursing, social science, social work, speech language & hearing science, pre-health, occupational therapy, dentistry, pharmacy, and allied health.

 In line with CFHI’s commitment to best practices in global health, clinical rotations and public health activities are strictly observational.
 Participants will have the opportunity to integrate into local healthcare teams and shadow providers by joining them on rounds and observing patient encounters.
 Students will experience a wide range of clinical activities and may also be asked to assist with clerical duties.
 Clinical and public health rotation assignments are tailored to participants according to local availability, their educational level, and professional goals and interests.